raboof/akka.github.com/blog/_posts/2020-07-00-akka-grpc-akka-http-interop-video.md

 This video is a follow-up on the 5-minute [Introduction to gRPC](2020-04-08-akka-grpc-intro-video.md)

-You find the slides and code [on GitHub](https://github.com/raboof/akka-grpc-http-video).
+You can find the slides and code [on GitHub](https://github.com/raboof/akka-grpc-http-video).

-For more information see the the [Akka gRPC documentation](https://doc.akka.io/docs/akka-grpc) and the [Akka.io homepage](https://akka.io).
+For more information see the [Akka gRPC documentation](https://doc.akka.io/docs/akka-grpc) and the [Akka.io homepage](https://akka.io).

 Learn more from other [Lightbend Videos and Webinars](https://www.lightbend.com/videos-and-webinars).